silverstripe/developer-docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 by the versioned object through the [`RecursivePublishable`](api:SilverStripe\Versioned\RecursivePublishable) extension which is applied to all objects.

-However, it is important to note that even when saving un-versioned objects, it is necessary to use `->publishRecursive()` to trigger a recursive publish.
+However, it is important to note that even when saving un-versioned objects, it is necessary to explicitly call `publishRecursive()` to trigger a recursive publish.

 The `owns` feature works the same regardless of whether these objects are versioned, so you can use any combination of versioned or unversioned dataobjects.
-You only need to call `->publishRecursive()` on the top most object in the tree.
+You only need to call `publishRecursive()` on the specific record for which you are saving changes.

 #### DataObject ownership with custom relations